-A very exciting-looking box masquerading as a time machine arrived for us from Mysteries in Time.
-This particular one was all about Ancient Egypt and is the first in a series of history subscription boxes aimed at children aged 7-11.
+We received a very exciting-looking box masquerading as a time machine from Mysteries in Time.
+This particular one was all about Ancient Egypt, and is the first in a series of history subscription boxes aimed at children aged 6-11.

-Characters Max and Katie take children on an immersive journey through history via the included adventure story and magazine in each box.
-In the story you join them as they try to solve a mystery concerning the era the time machine has taken them to.
+Characters Max and Katie take children on an immersive journey through history via the adventure story and magazine included in each box.
+Join them in the story as they try to solve a mystery concerning the era that the time machine’s transported you to.

 - Mystery/adventure story

 - Glossy history magazine full of interesting facts, puzzles and activities (including colouring sheets)

 - Egyptian bookmark

 - Hieroglyph chart